Blog

 • Go to Windows Logs > Application

-• Search for an entry with error code 0xc0000022
+• Search for the entry with error code 0xc0000022

 The log will often show exactly which file or library is causing the error.

-6. Temporarily disable your antivirus program
+6. Temporarily disable your antivirus software

-• Disable real-time protection
+• Turn off real-time protection

 7. Restoring the system to a previous point